BEFORE YOU GO...

 Star Entertainment’s money laundering procedures will be put to the test.
 As part of a new inquiry to look into the claims of encouraging the banned people from other casinos to travel to Queensland.

-On Tuesday, a public hearing to determine whether the Star was qualified to have a casino licence commenced in Brisbane state.
+On Tuesday, a public hearing to determine whether the Star was qualified to have a casino license commenced in Brisbane state.
 Attorneys for Jonathan Horton, Queen’s Counsel, said that the question of money laundering will be a key consideration.

 The subject is handled by Star on a group level, although Queensland-specific issues have been raised, it was disclosed at the hearing.
-It will focus on those who are singled out by law enforcement in other jurisdictions because they may be involved in criminal behaviour.
+It will focus on those who are singled out by law enforcement in other jurisdictions because they may be involved in criminal behavior.

 Mr Horton told the hearing, “There’s the issue of some persons being actively encouraged to come to Queensland, and being given benefits to do so even though, and this might be an understatement, red flags existed.”

 Investigations into how ChinaUnion Pay accounts are used for gambling despite the limits on currency transfers are also expected to be part of the probe.